For a deeper analysis of the massive impact the length of the rally has on winning a match, I highly recommend THE FIRST 4 SHOTS.

 Remember our 18-23-year-olds?

-In Part 2, I did an analysis of how much they the 18-23 year male players served and volleyed at Wimbledon this year.
+In Part 2, I did an analysis of how much the 18-23 year male players served and volleyed at Wimbledon this year.
 Here’s a little reminder.

 Tournament Averages: Serve & Volley